-Can You Treat Facial Hair In Girls?
+How To Remove Excess Facial Hair In Girls?

 - Electrolysis is another method that has proven results of hair loss.
 This process helps in the removal of hair roots.
 According to the Indian Journal of Dermatology, you can have 15 to 50% permanent hair loss with repeated treatments (1).